Pk07-cpu/ComfyUI-TBG-ETUR/README.md

 Welcome to **TBG Enhanced Tiled Upscaler and Refiner Pro!**
 We at **TBG Think.
 Build.
 Generate.
-AI upscaling & image enrichment** are excited to make our TBG Enhanced Tiled Upscaler and Refiner Pro available to you for free.
+AI upscaling & image enrichment** are excited to make our TBG Enhanced Tiled Upscaler and Refiner Pro available to you.

 # Alpha Testing of PRO Features Now Available